 Partially true, after the website has been setup an implemented.
 It is fairly simple for a website owner, marketing representative or web designer, to use on a day to day basis, requiring little to no guidance.
 However that is not the case to setup the site.
 The knowledge and understanding of HOW the technology works is essential to the proper function of the site at large.
 With the vast flexibility of the platform, knowing what to change and what can not be changed is the difference between unexpected results OR work seamlessly.

-For example, a web developer, not understanding the design and function of WordPress,may try to code-in colors, fonts, removing the flexibility of change for Marketing /Web designers and even cause security and legal risks for the business, by inserting into a theme with 3rd party links that control content for the user.
+For example, a web developer, not understanding the design and function of WordPress,may try to code-in colors, fonts, removing the flexibility of the CMS.
+Thus changes for Marketing /Web designers is almost impossible to do quickly.
+And depending on the skill of the Developer, can even cause security and legal risks for the business.
+Some security coding mistakes are inserting into a theme with 3rd party links that control content for the user.
 This is a lack of understanding of the technology on the part of the developer is not a weakness of the WordPress CMS system.
 Flexibility by design, is also dangers in the wrong hands.

 THE QUESTION TO ASK

 Deciding which is the best solution for you really comes down to a single question: